joeylafyatis/pigeons-dbt/README.md

 # NYCFC Match Database

 This repo contains a Python script that refreshes a SQLite database of NYCFC match data.
-The script first creates an architecture defined in SQL files, and then inserts data retrieved and normalized from a CSV file.

-Analyses produced using this database:
+The script first creates an architecture as defined in SQL files, and then inserts data retrieved and normalized from a CSV file.
+Here are two examples of analyses produced using this database:

 - [NYCFC Points per Game: 2022 vs. Other MLS Seasons](https://public.tableau.com/views/NYCFCCumulativePPG2022vs_OtherMLSSeasons/NYCFCCumulativePPG2022vs_OtherMLSSeasons?:language=en-US&:display_count=n&:origin=viz_share_link)
 - [NYCFC's Team Performance Under Past Managers](https://public.tableau.com/app/profile/joey.lafyatis/viz/NYCFCsTeamPerformanceUnderPastManagers/NYCFCsTeamPerformanceUnderPastManagers#1)

 ## Requirements

-The Python script in this repo will only succeed if the modules in `requirements.txt` are installed and available.
+The Python script in this repo will only run successfully if the modules in `requirements.txt` are available to it.

 ## Overview